 When you become a teacher, you gain new friends in your same field.
 The great thing about this is that you share the same commitment to the craft.
 This allows you to gain new ideas, share passion, and relate with people having the same profession as yours.

 These colleagues will inform you of upcoming networking opportunities, professional development programs, workshops, seminars, and events where other teachers exchange great ideas and instructional best practices.

 “Teaching is the most noble craft because, done well, it seeks above else a better world one human being at a time.”

 “Teaching seeks above else a better world on human being at a time.”

 23. Teaching becomes your life.

-It is not simply a job with plenty of vacation days – and you wouldn’t change it for the world.
+Teaching is not simply a job with plenty of vacation days – you wouldn’t change it for the world.